Repatriation (cultural property): Within Ireland

 Important objects excavated in Northern Ireland were mostly sent to London, then Dublin, then after Irish Independence often London again, until 1962 when the Ulster Museum was formed as a national museum, receiving some of the London material, but not pieces such as the Broighter Hoard in Dublin.

 Victorian anthropologists from Trinity College Dublin removed skulls from monastic sites in the West of Ireland.
 The repatriation of these remains has also been requested, and in February 2023 the college announced that they would return 13 skulls stolen from Inishbofin, County Galway in the 19th century.

 Israel

 Even though Turkey has launched an aggressive campaign to repatriate Ottoman-era artifacts it claims were looted by imperial powers, it has refused to return the Siloam inscription (and other artifacts unearthed in Palestine and transferred to Turkey) to Israel.
 This inconsistent position has been noted by Hershel Shanks, founder of the Biblical Archaeology Review, among others.

 Italy

 In February 2006, the Metropolitan Museum of Art negotiated the repatriation of the Euphronios Krater to Italy, from where it was thought to have been looted in the early 1970s.

+Libya

+In 2008, Italy returned to Libya the Venus of Cyrene, which had been transported to Italy almost 100 years earlier.